 For example, if you're making a mosaic of a logo, and the logo is red, then you should go with color, and even increase the saturation level on the big picture.
 This is because the mosaic will have a slightly darker and duller colors than the original big picture because of the small pictures.

-A good opportunity for trying out black & white is if you have a very colorful big picture, but your set of photos are mostly all grayish.
+A good opportunity for trying out black & white is if you have a very colorful background in your big picture, but your set of photos are mostly all grayish.
 Like this example, if you have a pink background in the big picture, but you don't have any pink small pictures, then making your big picture black and white may produce better results, as you likely won't have to colorize your mosaic as much.
 But if the pink background is what you like, then you do what you like.

 Tell us about your occasion, and who it's for, and your relationship with them, and we can bounce off ideas as to what might make a good big picture for your mosaic.
 We can tweak the big picture for you as well.
 Just ask us by clicking Chat Now at the bottom right corner of our site, and we'll take a look.